mrTimofey/vue-admin/README.md

 };
 ```

-See original `config.default` file for any further instructions.
+See original `vue-admin-front/config.default` file for any further instructions.

 ## Extending and customizing